Tabs16/GLS/docs/static-variables.md

-# Static Members
+# Static Variables

-As with static functions, GLS syntax for static variables behaves almost identically to the member equivalents.
+GLS syntax for static variables behaves almost identically to the member equivalents.
 Accessing them takes in the class name instead of an instance reference.

 Additionally, static members may declare an initial value as a final parameter.